 For a few countries, comparable data were not available for every sub-factor.
-In those cases, a score was computed for the missing sub-factor based on the relative percentile ranking of that country on the other sub-factors.
+In each of these cases, a score was computed for the missing sub-factor based on the relative percentile ranking of that country on the other sub-factors.